Lazy-Creature/Pdf_ChatBot/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

+# Importent:
-# Importent: Add API key in .env
+Add the API key in the .env file.
+It is currently free to create one from the Groq website.